 Problem Gambling and the Legal Profession – 1 – 2 hours, Elimination of Bias.
 Gambling is normative behavior in most adults.
 Approximately 3% of gamblers will experience problems.
 Compulsive, problem or pathological gambling is often called the “hidden illness” because there are few of the outward signs and symptoms that may be present with alcoholism or other dependencies, and the biases that keep someone from seeking help can be greater as well.
 Colleagues, families and friends of problem gamblers are often shocked when they learn about a problem and how serious it has become.
 Often this comes up in the context of a legal matter.
 Lawyers and clients are affected by gambling addiction.
 Learn about problem gambling, how to recognize the signs and symptoms, what you can do, and what resources, including treatment, are available.

-Vicarious Trauma, Compassion Fatigue and Self-Care in the Legal Profession – 1 hour, Professional Development.
+Vicarious Trauma, Compassion Fatigue and Self-Care in the Legal Profession – 1 hour, Standard.
 Lawyers are in the only profession where members regularly deal with traumatized clients but do not talk about the effect that trauma can have on them.
 This program will discuss types of trauma, the impact of others’ trauma, our risks and what to watch for.
 Participants will learn self-care techniques that will lessen the impact of our exposure and help us to develop resilience.
 Information on resources available to all Minnesota lawyers is provided.

 Help for Attorneys in Crisis: Dealing with Lawyer Addiction and Impairment – 1 hour, Ethics or Elimination of Bias.
 This program is designed for colleagues and managers who may observe changes in behavior that give rise to concerns.
 It discusses how to recognize and obtain help when you, a work colleague, or other professional colleague may have a substance use, mental health or other issue that affects behavior, conduct and performance.
 Topics include understanding the issues, approaching the lawyer (including interventions), arranging assistance such as treatment, and practice management issues during and following a reduced work schedule or leave of absence.
 Colleagues can save careers, families and lives.